erikc5000/deco-mongo/README.md

       case Number:
         return parseFloat(value)
       default:
-        throw new Error('I can't handle converting the value to that type of variable!')
+        throw new Error("I can't handle converting the value to that type of variable!")
     }
   }